keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

                          }

 ````
-which represent the Azure AD Group to Azure AD Role mapping.
+which represent the AzureAD Group to AzureAD role mapping.
-***Important*** there are Azure AD Roles and Azure AD Role templates in Azure AD available.
-This script only supports the Azure AD roles.
+***Important*** there are AzureAD roles and AzureAD role templates in AzureAD available.
+This script only support AzureAD roles.
-If you want to map an AzureAD group to a Azure AD role template, you have to convert the template to a role!
+If you want to map an AzureAD group to a AzureAD role template, you have to convert the template to a role!

 ***Important*** Bevor you execute the script, please enable the debug modus (Script region: "Define global variables")